 All babies are different, therefore their stomachs are different too.
 Similac Sensitive is for mild tolerance issues.
 If your newborn is experiencing worse symptoms than mild fussiness and gas, this may not be enough to tame their intolerance.
 Always talk to your child’s pediatrician for advice if symptoms are concerning.

-This Similac formula didn’t make our Best Baby Formula list because it’s track record just wasn’t strong enough.
+This Similac formula didn’t make our Best Formula list because it’s track record just wasn’t strong enough.
 Click to see which one we named Best Infant Formula.

 While Similac Sensitive seems to help with the majority of babies who are experiencing mild lactose sensitivities, it does lead to constipation for some.
 Obviously this can be a frustrating outcome as you might solve the problem of their gassiness only to end up with a constipated baby.
 However, you can’t possibly know beforehand how your baby’s belly will react and luckily it does work for most!